Kyle Hendricks's Success and Achievements in Timeline

 A closer look at the biggest achievements of Kyle Hendricks.
 Awards, milestones, and records that define success.

-Kyle Hendricks is a professional baseball pitcher currently playing for the Los Angeles Angels.
-Best known for his tenure with the Chicago Cubs, he debuted in MLB in 2014.
-Hendricks notably led MLB in ERA in 2016 and was a key player in the Cubs' World Series victory that same year, ending their 108-year championship drought.
-He is known for his command and control rather than overpowering velocity.
+Kyle Hendricks is an American professional baseball pitcher currently playing for the Los Angeles Angels.
+He debuted in MLB in 2014 with the Chicago Cubs.
+He achieved significant success with the Cubs, notably leading MLB in earned run average (ERA) in 2016.
+That same year, he played a key role in helping the Cubs win the World Series, ending their 108-year championship drought.
+Known for his command and control rather than velocity, Hendricks has established himself as a notable pitcher in MLB.

-In 2013, Kyle Hendricks played for the Tennessee Smokies and was promoted to the Iowa Cubs during the season; the Cubs named Hendricks their minor league pitcher of the year for 2013.
+In 2013, Kyle Hendricks began the season with the Tennessee Smokies and was later promoted to the Iowa Cubs.
+He was also named the Cubs' minor league pitcher of the year.

-In 2014, Kyle Hendricks started the season with Iowa and was named the PCL's Pitcher of the Week for May 12–18.
+In 2014, Kyle Hendricks began the season with Iowa and was named the PCL's Pitcher of the Week for May 12–18.

 2016: World Series Win and ERA Leader

-In 2016, Kyle Hendricks led Major League Baseball in earned run average (ERA) and won the World Series with the Chicago Cubs that same year.
+In 2016, Kyle Hendricks led Major League Baseball in earned run average (ERA) and also won the World Series with the Chicago Cubs.

 July 24, 2020: Complete-Game Shutout

-On July 24, 2020, Kyle Hendricks pitched a complete-game shutout in the Cubs' season opener versus the Brewers, throwing 103 pitches with three hits allowed, nine strikeouts, and no walks.
+On July 24, 2020, Kyle Hendricks pitched a complete-game shutout in the Cubs' season opener against the Brewers, throwing 103 pitches with three hits allowed, nine strikeouts, and no walks.
+It was the first Opening Day shutout by a Cubs pitcher since 1974 and in MLB since 2013.

-In 2023, Kyle Hendricks returned from his injury and made 24 starts for Chicago, compiling a 6-8 record and 3.74 ERA with 93 strikeouts across 137 innings.
+In 2023, Kyle Hendricks returned from his injury and made 24 starts for Chicago, compiling a 6-8 record with a 3.74 ERA.

 June 7, 2025: 100th Career Win